-The initial investment universe, which include around 700 issuers, is composed of issuers from the MSCI EMU Net Return index, as well as around 150 issuers identified by the Management Company based on the financial and extra-financial analysis, having already been invested in recent past years and belonging to the following indexes: MSCI AC World NR Index, MSCI
+The initial investment universe, which include around 2500 issuers, identified through financial and extra-financial approach as European stocks and which may belong to the MSCI EMU Net Return index, the STOXX Europe 600 and the MSCI Europe SMID Index, as well as stocks identified by the Management Company based on the financial and extra-financial analysis and/or having already been invested in recent past years.
+The SRI approach is applied on the selected issuers from the initial investment universe.